NynneKajs/glinty-granular-materials-vr/README.md

 - "Texture baking project" by sheha-belkhale from https://github.com/sneha-belkhale/shader-bake-unity
 - "Approach for creating ripples" by Alan Zucconi from https://www.alanzucconi.com/2019/10/08/journey-sand-shader-6/
 - "Voronoi noise generation" by Ronja's tutorials from https://www.ronja-tutorials.com/post/028-voronoi-noise/
+- "Implementation of the fast version of "An analytic BRDF for materials with spherical Lambertian scatterers"" by AndrewHelmer from https://www.shadertoy.com/view/ftlXWl

 #### Textures